 The purpose of the Doctor of Pharmacy (PharmD) Program is to prepare entry-level pharmacy practitioners to meet the healthcare needs of an increasingly diverse patient population, and to constantly strive to add to the knowledge base of the profession of pharmacy.
-In fulfilling its educational mission, the school provides the environment, opportunities and stimuli for faculty, students and practitioners of the profession to learn, maintain and expand upon the knowledge and skills necessary to meet the healthcare needs of the patients they serve.
 The Master of Public Health (MPH) degree is an interdisciplinary graduate degree in public health that provides coursework opportunities for students to obtain broad knowledge and basic skills in public health.
 The public health program focuses on rural and underserved populations, providing students with training in public health issues present in rural and underserved areas.

 The purpose of the dual Doctor of Pharmacy/Master of Public Health Program is to graduate highly qualified health professionals who have obtained competencies necessary to succeed in the rapidly changing healthcare system.
 The dual program prepares students to enter a wide-range of pharmacy and public health positions that address today's most challenging population health care issues.
 A Public Health Pharmacist can be involved in advanced pharmacy practice, health policy development, emergency and humanitarian response, public health leadership, and much more.
+The PharmD/MPH program is designed for students who are presently enrolled in or applying to pharmacy school.